xjmeplws/AGDropdown/README.md

 # AGDropdown
 iOS Dropdownlist

-the AGDropdownList is a single select view like the "<select></select>"" in html, and it's very easy to use it.
+the AGDropdownList is a single select view like the "select" dom in html, and it's very easy to use it.

 below is the example: